lucasew/express-application-template/README.md

 - Throw errors inside functions called by the route that not necessarily have acess to the response object without hanging the request.
 See throwApiError at [here](./src/utils/index.ts)

+- Validation errors caused by celebrate/joi when throwed are returned as error 400 instead of 500

 - This system is projected to always return a object that matches the following interface
 ```typescript